millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHereOCI.md

 ![](images/100/snap0012190.jpg)

-### **STEP 4**: Fill in the Service Name, Description, Email and click Next
+### **STEP 4**: Fill in the Service Name, Description, Email, Region, and more and click Next
 - You can choose whatever you want for Service Name.
 It is an identifier to help you in case you create more than one BDC cluster.
-- For the Region field, choose an OCI data center region.
+- For the Region field, choose your OCI data center region.
 You can see your OCI data center region in the upper left of your OCI web console.
+Do NOT choose "No Preference" as that will likely put you in an OCI-Classic data center.
 - Once you've picked an OCI Region, the UI will show you a list of Availability Domains.
 Pick an appropriate one-- you might pick AD-1 because you know you have availability (as shown in the OCI Service Limits) to create 1 or more VM.Standard1.4 instances for your BDC cluster.
+The smallest BDC shapes you can use are VM.Standard1.4 or VM.Standard2.2, either of which works for the User Journeys.
 - Once you've picked the Availability Domain, you can now pick the VCN Subnet you created for your compartment.
 - Click Next when you've filled the fields in.